Probate Q&A Series

 • Separate joint account balances from probate assets.

-• Prepare and notarize an Affidavit of Collection for small personal property.
+• Prepare and notarize an Affidavit of Collection for a qualifying small estate.

 • Attach a certified copy of the death certificate.

-• File or present the affidavit to the property custodian.
+• File the affidavit with the clerk and present certified copies to the property custodian.

 • Maintain clear records of all transactions.